UESTC-Ingress/IFSolver/README.md

 ### Step 2:

-Put IFS Challenge image at the project directory as `ifs.png`.
-(Please use raw PNG instead of JPG to avoid noise caused by compression)
+Put IFS Challenge image at the project directory as `ifs.jpg`.

 Use `python3 main.py`.